 The Bottom Line: It’s More Important Than Ever to Put Your Best Foot (and Score) Forward

-While “test-optional” may sound enticing, if you’re hoping to get into a top-tier school, you really don’t have much choice.
+While “test-optional” may sound enticing, you probably still need to submit your scores – even at test-optional colleges with high acceptance rates.
 Submitting a score that meets the school’s average target can give you an advantage in an ever more competitive jungle of high-achieving applicants.
 To achieve your optimal score, prepping for your ACT/SAT tests is as important as ever.

 We have plenty of programs and resources to assist and guide you as you navigate standardized tests, from advice about the free online options and practice tests to low-cost group workshops and more customizable private test prep.
 Contact us today to learn how we can help.